I know, we have fancy nil to “handle” maybe, but that’s not always good. Maybe

 What is a Maybe?

-is data type that can have a Just
+A Maybe is data type that can have a Just a value or Nothing.
+The

 terminology is stolen from my Haskell experiences.
 Example values: